-One of the reasons it is so important to cover new seedlings with a cross-hatching of straw is because of the protection it offers small plants from hard rain.
+One of the reasons it’s so important to cover new seedlings with a cross-hatching of straw is because of the protection it offers small plants from hard rain.
 A beating rain can ruin your entire bed of newly transplanted lettuce seedling.

 Onions – If you plant onion sets — just plant and cover with an inch or two of straw.
 When they emerge you can add more if you feel it necessary.
-Two inches on onions is usually sufficient.
+Two inches (after it settles) on onions is usually sufficient.

 I use young onion plants rather than sets and sprinkle straw lightly on the planted bed.
 As they grow I add more straw to get the coverage needed to prevent the weeds and hold in moisture as well.